mattlogan/Artiste/README.md

 ## Configuration

-Any `Shape` can be rotated with `setRotation(float rotationDegrees)`.
+Any `Shape` can be rotated with the `rotationDegrees` parameter of `calculatePath(Rect rect, float rotationDegrees)`.

 Any subclass of `RegularStarPolygon`, including `FivePointedStar`, can be drawn with strokes connecting each vertex or with only the outline of the star.
-This is set by calling `setOutlined(boolean outlined)`.
+This is set by calling overriding `isOutlined(boolean outlined)`.

 For example, the value of `outlined` for the red five-pointed star above is `true`.
 For the green eight-pointed star above, it's `false`.

-Both configuration methods must be called before `setBounds(Rect rect)`.

 ## Unlimited Shapes